Prices from £19.95

-In order to avoid the risks of high blood pressure you need to make sure you've always got your medication to hand.
-With Zava you can reorder up to 6 months of your felodipine to make sure you don't have to wait to get the medication you need.
+If you have high blood pressure, having your medication to hand is really important.
+With ZAVA, you can request 3 months worth of your felodipine so you don't have to wait to get the medication you need.

 How to take felodipine